Infineon/Code-Examples-BT-SDK-for-ModusToolbox/Mesh-Peer-Apps/readme.txt

-For all BT SDK sample applications, including Mesh Peer-apps, please use the version located here on the BT SDK GIT repository: https://github.com/cypresssemiconductorco/Code-Examples-BT-SDK-for-ModusToolbox as opposed to the versions that are installed as part of the BT SDK install process.
+Up to date Mesh Peer Apps are located here.
+Use these apps as opposed to the versions that are installed as part of the BT SDK install process.
+Copy and replace them in <Install Path>\ModusToolbox_1.1\libraries\bt_sdk-1.1\components\BT-SDK\common\apps\snip\mesh\peerapps